A Late-time Radio Search for Highly Off-axis Jets from PTF Broad-lined Ic Supernovae in GRB-like Host Galaxy Environments: Analysis

 \subsection{Model Light Curves}

-We assume a relativistic jet expanding into a constant-density interstellar medium to model the off-axis GRB afterglow.
+We assume a relativistic jet expanding into a constant-density interstellar medium\footnote{While a wind-like density ($\rho \propto r^{-2}$, where $r$ is the radius) is physically expected for the massive star progenitors of long GRBs, we assume a constant-density interstellar medium given the large implied radius of a GRB-like jet at the time of our observations ($\sim 10^{19}~$cm at $\sim 10~$years).} to model the off-axis GRB afterglow.
 We consider a two-parameter boosted fireball to model the jet \citep{Duffell+2013}.
 In this model, the jet is launched as a fireball with a bulk Lorentz factor ($\eta_0 \sim E/M$) and boosted in a particular direction with a Lorentz factor, $\gamma_{\rm{B}}$.
 The Lorentz boost sets the jet opening angle, $\theta_{\rm j} \sim 1/\gamma_{\rm B}$.
 In this study, we use $\eta_0 = 6.5$ and $\gamma_{\rm B} = 8.0$ which gives $\theta_{\rm j} \sim 7^{\circ}$ (similar jet opening angles for core-collapse SNe have been obtained by \citealp{Mizuta+2013, Duffell+2015}).
 However, at later times (more relevant to this study), the jet spreads out, and the initial jet opening angle becomes less relevant.
 The model afterglow light curves are then generated using the \texttt{FIREFLY} code \citep{2024ApJ...976..252D}.
 The \texttt{FIREFLY} code is based on standard GRB afterglow theory \citep{1998ApJ...497L..17S} and openly accessible\footnote{\url{https://doi.org/10.5281/zenodo.15699685}}.
 The \texttt{FIREFLY} code has been tested against \texttt{BOXFIT} \citep{2012ApJ...749...44V} and the light curves produced by both codes are in agreement with each other.
 We note that our models do not include any contribution from the supernova to the overall radio emission, though other models have included this contribution \citep[e.g.][]{2015MNRAS.454.1711B, 2016MNRAS.461.1568K,2025arXiv250313291K}.
 Our models also do not take synchrotron self absorption into account, which is expected to affect low radio frequencies ($\lesssim 1~$GHz).